GeoscienceAustralia/ptha/ptha_access/README.md

 the lower longitude limit, and *UPPER* is the upper longitude limit.

-For example if I were searching for a hazard point at (lon,lat)= (151.408, -34.08), then by inspection of the *LOWER* and *UPPER* longitudes in files at the above link, it should be contained in the file *station_summary_plots_151.38_152.zip* (because the *LOWER* and *UPPER* longitudes bracket the value 151.408, which is the one I want).
+For example if I were searching for a hazard point at (lon,lat)= (151.408, -34.08), then by inspection of the *LOWER* and *UPPER* longitudes in files [here](http://dap.nci.org.au/thredds/remoteCatalogService?catalog=http://dapds00.nci.org.au/thredds/catalog/fj6/PTHA/AustPTHA_1/EVENT_RATES/station_summary_plots/catalog.xml), it should be contained in the file
+*station_summary_plots_151.38_152.zip* (because the *LOWER* and *UPPER* longitudes bracket the value 151.408, which is the one I want).